awsdocs/aws-parallelcluster-user-guide/doc_source/tutorials_03_batch_mpi.md

 ## Running an MPI job in a multi\-node parallel environment<a name="running-an-mpi-job-in-a-multi-node-parallel-environment"></a>

-While still logged into the master node, create a file in the `/shared` directory named `mpi_hello_world.c`\.
+While still logged into the head node, create a file in the `/shared` directory named `mpi_hello_world.c`\.
 Add the following MPI program to the file:

 ```
 // Copyright 2011 www.mpitutorial.com